 “Well, not exactly,” I sign unhurriedly.
-Cindy’s signing ability is far less proficient now that she can hear again with the aid of her hearing aid, and I want her to comprehend that I did not purposely bring the camera.
+Cindy’s signing ability is far less proficient now that she can hear again with the aid of her hearing aid, and I want her to understand that I did not purposely bring the camera.
 I continue, “I didn’t know it was in my bag when we packed our things.
 I noticed it when we were pulling out of the hotel parking lot.
 Besides, there is no harm done.
 I seriously doubt anyone will check my bag.”

 Cindy is now in a tizzy of the worst kind.
 She squeezes my hand.
 Hard.
 “Oh, don’t count on it, Eva,” she vocalizes, which forces me to read her lips.
 Having me revert to lip-reading is a mild form of punishment, a situation I have experienced before, far too often I am afraid.
 When Cindy stops using sign language, it is usually due to my habitual stubbornness in any given situation.

 She continues, “If you had noticed that you had it while we were still in the parking lot, you should have told me at that time.
 We could have turned around.
 And, for your information young lady, as far as inspecting bags go, it is a matter of routine in every hotel in this city.
 The rebellion is alive and well, and little goes without scrutiny.
 Plus, if they want to frisk you, they can.
 You have no other choice, except to leave the premises.
 Besides…”

 I stop Cindy mid-sentence by gently tapping her knee.
 “Aw, no one’s going to check my bag,” I say aloud with a smile, “and no one is going to frisk me.
 No stranger is putting his hands on my body.
 I simply will not allow it.
 Nope.”